Quantifying entanglement of two-qubit Werner states: Results and analysis

 \subsection{Polarization entanglement analysis}

 First, the simulations were performed to display quantum correlations of two-qubit Werner states.
-We consider two specific cases, i.e. $\eta=0.5$ and $\eta=1$, such that the states of the form \eqref{w3} feature entanglement.
-Three series of polarization measurements were generated and the results are presented in \figref{plots1}.
+We consider two specific cases, i.e., $\eta=0.5$ and $\eta=1$, such that the states of the form \eqref{w3} feature entanglement.
 The measurement scheme was realized by assuming that the polarizer in one arm is fixed at horizontal (H) orientation whereas the other polarizer rotates to make many linear polarization measurements (zero angle corresponds to the vertical (V) orientation in the other polarizer).
 This technique allows one to count two-photon coincidences which indicate non-classical correlations of the quantum system, see, e.g., Ref.~\cite{Kwiat1999,Horn2013,Nomerotski2020}.
+In \figref{plots1}, three series of average two-photon counts are presented, assuming different numbers of photon pairs involved in a single measurement.

 In \figref{plots1}, the continuous lines present expected measurement results according to the theoretical model without noise.
 The simulated measurement results burdened with the Poisson noise are given by dots (for $\eta=0.5$) or by squares (for $\eta=1$).
-For different numbers of photon pairs, the plots demonstrate how the measurements deviate from the expected course.
+For different numbers of photon pairs per measurement, the plots demonstrate how the two-photon coincidences deviate from the expected course.
 In particular, in \figref{analysis3}, we notice a significant amount of deviation.
 These results confirm the hypothesis that the Poisson noise is more detrimental if we utilize fewer photon pairs per measurement.